projectara/greybus-spec/source/special.rst

     The AP uses this operation to retrieve a single measurement (current, voltage or power) for the specified interface.

+.. c:function:: int power_down(void);

+    The AP uses this operation to power down the SVC and all the devices it controls.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^